jindian/linux_note/linux_startup/rest_kernel_initialization.md

     prev = 0xc17304a8 <kthreadd_done+40>}}
 ```

-* Unlocks kernel
+* Release big kernel lock

 The 'big kernel lock': This spinlock is taken and released recursively by lock_kernel() and unlock_kernel().
 It is transparently dropped and reacquired over schedule().

-It is used to protect legacy code that hasn't been migrated to a proper locking design yet.
+Linux kernel 2.6.39 removed the final part of the BKL, the whole BKL locking mechanism.
+BKL is now finally totally gone!
+Hooray!

+The big kernel lock (BKL) is an old serialization method that we are trying to get rid of, replacing it with more fine-grained locking, in particular mutex, spinlock and RCU, where appropriate.

+The BKL is a recursive lock, meaning that you can take it from a thread that already holds it.
+This may sound convenient, but easily introduces all sorts of bugs.
+Another problem is that the BKL is automatically released when a thread sleeps.
+This avoids lock order problems with mutexes in some circumstances, but also creates more problems because it makes it really hard to track what code is executed under the lock.

+The BKL behaves like a spin lock, with the additions previously discussed.
+The function lock_kernel() acquires the lock and the function unlock_kernel() releases the lock.
+A single thread of execution may acquire the lock recursively, but must then call unlock_kernel() an equal number of times to release the lock.
+On the last unlock call the lock will be released.
+The function kernel_locked() returns nonzero if the lock is currently held; otherwise, it returns zero.

+The BKL also disables kernel preemption while it is held.
+On UP kernels, the BKL code does not actually perform any physical locking.

 ```
 428		unlock_kernel();